Mockasoehnchen/YCMVis/README.md

 + Python

-   all files in python. preprocessing.py turns the datafiles in YCM_Data into a graph using GraphViz
+   all files in python. preprocessing.py turns the datafiles in YCM_Data into a graph using GraphViz.
+   For more information see GuideToPreprocessing.md